Dennis-van-Gils/python-dvg-qdeviceio/docs/example.rst

 https://github.com/Dennis-van-Gils/DvG_Arduino_PyQt_multithread_demo

-TODO: Write comprehensive minimal example with code blocks and guidelines.
+TODO: Add other examples that only need a CLI and not a GUI.